Week 16 Fantasy football rankings, playoff lineup picks, start-sit projections from proven model

 Though Fantasy football league settings vary, a vast majority of players are in some kind of Fantasy playoff matchup as the Week 16 NFL season unfolds.
 That means the pressure to make the right Fantasy football start-sit decisions ramps up, and it's never easy this time of year as injury lists grow and the weather becomes more of a factor in many matchups.

 Which players should you feel comfortable putting in your Week 16 Fantasy football lineups with the season on the line?
+Players such as Ricky Pearsall (knee/ankle) and Bhayshul Tuten (finger) are out, while Woody Marks (ankle) and Nick Chubb (ribs) are questionable.
 Before making your Week 16 Fantasy football picks, be sure to check out the Week 16 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 16 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $200 in bonus bets if your $5 initial wager wins: